its-sampada/webproject/README.md

 # webproject
-this is a simple survey form created using html and css also i created a traffic light using css
+some stuffs i did when learning html and css